georgerobescu/ow_draft--1/readme.md

 This first area dives into the realm of the *ethics*: from the moment you delineate your first words into the readme file, you assume a particular position and therefore contribute to the place where you published such mentioned repository in a specific manner.

-## 2.Participation
+## 2. Participation

-The `readme.md` file is a personal statement about the work that you’re doing, and it position itself inside a broader space of actions.
+The `readme.md` file is a personal statement about the work that you’re doing, and it positions itself inside a broader space of actions.

 Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by different other enthusiast people, not anymore his *own thing*; it depends.